rendajs/manual/manual/en/studio-windows/entity-editor.md

 ## Controlling the Space and Pivot of Your Gizmos

-Next to the transformation modes buttons are two extra buttons.
+Next to the transformation mode buttons are two extra buttons.
 These control the transformation space and transformation pivot.

-The first button controls the **orientation** of your gizmo.
+You can think of the first button as controlling the orientation of your gizmo.
 When a gizmo is oriented differently, it affects the direction of movement when you move only a single axis.

-There are two orientation modes:
+There are two modes for this button:

-- **global** causes the gizmo to be aligned with the axis of your world.
+- **Global** causes the gizmo to be aligned with the axis of your world.
 It will always be oriented the same, regardless of how your entity is oriented.
-- **local** causes the gizmo to have the same orientation as your entity.
+- **Local** causes the gizmo to have the same orientation as your entity.

-The second button has no effect with only a single selected entity.
-But when you have multiple selected entities, it controls the **position(s)** of your gizmo(s).
-It has three modes:
+The second button has no effect when only a single entity is selected, but when you have multiple selected entities, it controls the position(s) of your gizmo(s), and subsequently the pivot around which objects will rotate.

+This button has three modes:

-- **center** places a single gizmo at the average location of all your selected entities.
+- **Center** places a single gizmo at the average location of all your selected entities.
-- **multiple** places an individual gizmo at every selected entity.
+- **Multiple** places an individual gizmo at every selected entity.
-- **last** places a single gizmo at the location of your last selected entity.
+- **Last** places a single gizmo at the location of your last selected entity.

-The position of a gizmo does not affect translation gizmos, but for rotation and scale gizmos it controls the pivot around which an entity is rotated or scaled.